NObreath Infection Control Maintenance Guidelines

 Cleaning

 Wipe the external surfaces of the instrument with a product specifically developed for this purpose.
-The NObreath device should be cleaned for initial use and after each patient use.
-Bedfont recommends wiping the instrument external surfaces between each patient with an alcohol-free wipe specifically designed for this purpose.
+The NObreath® device should be cleaned for initial use and after each patient use.
+Bedfont® recommends wiping the instruments external surfaces between each patient with an alcohol-free wipe specifically designed for this purpose.
 A list of approved wipes can be found here: https://www.bedfont.com/cleaning-bedfont-devices.

 NEVER use alcohol or cleaning products containing alcohol or other organic solvents as these vapours will damage the sensor within the instrument.

-Under no circumstances should the instrument be immersed in or splashed with liquid.
+WARNING: Under no circumstances should the instrument be immersed in or splashed with liquid.
+Cleaning Infection Control and Maintenance Guidelines This document is for guidance only.